el9335/QUAILS_1.0/docs/custom.rst

 QuailsConfig
 ^^^^^^^^^^^^

 The QuailsConfig class configures the question answering pipeline by reading the user's prefences from ``config/configquails``.
+It inherits methods from the python module ``configparser``.

 How to add NLP Services to the Quails Server
 ============================================